Skip to main content

 Here's the part that has the semiconductor industry talking.

+To be clear: the March 21 launch does not mean a fully operational chip fab opened its doors.
 Semiconductor fabs of this scale take years to build, equip, and commission.
-What "launch" more likely signals:

 Milestone Expected Date